Ryan Reynolds Schedules ‘Tickle-Fight’ After ‘Deadpool’ Oscar Snub

 — Ryan Reynolds (@VancityReynolds) January 24, 2017

 The lack of a Best Actor nomination for Ryan Reynolds was itself seen as one of the biggest Oscar snubs of the morning.
-While Ryan Reynolds wasn’t expected to win the Academy Award, as Casey Affleck is currently the favorite following his turn in Manchester By The Sea, it was thought that a nomination for Ryan Reynolds would be a nice tip of the hat from the Academy Awards to recognise just how popular Deadpool had been.
+While Ryan Reynolds wasn’t expected to win the Academy Award — Casey Affleck is currently the favorite following his turn in Manchester By The Sea — it was thought that a nomination for Ryan Reynolds would be a nice tip of the hat from the Academy Awards to recognize just how popular Deadpool had been.

-Released in February, and made off just a $58 million budget, Deadpool has been a true underdog story.
+Released in February and sporting a $58 million budget, Deadpool has been a true underdog story.
 Despite the fact that 20th Century Fox didn’t give the film much chance of success, Deadpool’s popularity grew and grew in the build up to its release thanks to its incredible promotional campaign.
-It worked so well that Deadpool went on to gross $783.1 million at the box office, while it also helped that it was met with stellar reviews, too, as it currently holds a score of 84% on Rotten Tomatoes.
+It worked so well that Deadpool went on to gross $783.1 million at the box office, while it also helped that it was met with stellar reviews, too; it currently holds a score of 84 percent on Rotten Tomatoes.

-At the Golden Globes it achieved two nominations in the best musical or comedy and best actor in a musical or comedy categories.
-Unfortunately it lost out in both to La La Land, with Ryan Gosling beating Ryan Reynolds to the latter.
-Meanwhile it also picked up four Critics Choice Awards nominations, two of which it won for Best Comedy and Best Actor in a Comedy, while just two weeks ago it picked up a Producers Guild nomination for Best Theatrical Motion Picture.
+At the Golden Globes, it achieved two nominations in the best musical or comedy and best actor in a musical or comedy categories.
+Unfortunately, it lost out in both to La La Land, with Ryan Gosling beating Ryan Reynolds to the latter.
+Meanwhile, it also picked up four Critics Choice Awards nominations, two of which it won for Best Comedy and Best Actor in a Comedy, while just two weeks ago it picked up a Producers Guild nomination for Best Theatrical Motion Picture.

 But that wasn’t enough to earn it any Academy Award nods, though.
-And while Ryan Reynolds will undoubtedly be furious, the Academy can expect to feel the wrath of none other than Hugh Jackman, too.
+And while Ryan Reynolds will undoubtedly be furious, the academy can expect to feel the wrath of none other than Hugh Jackman, too.

-That’s because the Australian actor, who plays Wolverine in the X-Men franchise,was adamant that his fellow mutant Deadpool should have been recognised, as he previously explained to Variety,
+That’s because the Australian actor, who plays Wolverine in the X-Men franchise, was adamant that his fellow mutant Deadpool should have been recognized, as he previously explained to Variety.

-During the same interview Hugh Jackman also made it clear that he’s tired of superhero movies being overlooked when it comes to award ceremonies.
-Especially considering how much work Ryan Reynolds put into the film.
-Hugh Jackman continued,
+During the same interview, Hugh Jackman also made it clear that he’s tired of superhero movies being overlooked when it comes to award ceremonies, especially considering how much work Ryan Reynolds put into the film.

-Sadly, the Academy’s decision not to recognise Deadpool also means that we won’t get to see Ryan Reynolds’ reaction, which the actor had previously promised would be a treat,
+Sadly, the Academy’s decision not to recognize Deadpool also means that fans won’t get to see Ryan Reynolds’ reaction, which the actor had previously promised would be a treat,

 If by chance this happens, prepare for the world's most ridiculous reaction video. https://t.co/GOQ6G5x3y8